pgharts/trusty-cms/README.md

 ## Welcome to TrustyCMS

-Trusty is a branch of the venerable TrustyCms CMS.
-Its goal is to pull the TrustyCms framework into Rails 3 with minimal changes to its infrastructure.
+Trusty is a branch of the venerable Radiant CMS.
+Its goal is to pull the Radiant framework into Rails 3 with minimal changes to its infrastructure.
 Everything below this is from the TrustyCms readme.

 TrustyCms is a no-fluff, open source content management system designed for small teams.
 It is similar to Textpattern or MovableType, but is a general purpose content management system (not just a blogging engine).

 [![Build Status](https://secure.travis-ci.org/pgharts/trusty-cms.png?branch=master)](https://travis-ci.org/pgharts/trusty-cms/)

+Currently, TrustyCMS is not functional.
+We're managing the outstanding problems in [Github Issues](https://github.com/pgharts/trusty-cms/issues?state=open), so if you'd like to help out, that's a great place to start.
+Also, if you find anything wrong, let us know there so we can get to work fixing it.

 TrustyCms features: